Who wins the battle of the best mid-range smartphone?

 Stepping aside from the usual trend, a lightning-fast fingerprint sensor is integrated into the side placement power button of the Honor 20 for instant unlocking with a single tap.

-We have a clear winner - the Honor 20!
-The smartphone, offered in two dynamic colours – Midnight Black and Sapphire Blue, boasts a ton of top-notch features that are unimaginable at this price.
-Guess what?
-The HONOR 20 is available at INR 22,999 only, with a lucrative discount of INR 13,000 during Amazon’s Fab Phone Fest Year End Sale and for INR 24,999 at Flipkart’s Year End Sale.
-That’s a reason to celebrate!
+…we have a winner - the Honor 20!
+Among the three, Honor 20 with its compact build, stunning design, AI-enabled quad-core camera, GPU Turbo 3.0 technology, is most likely to win your heart!
+The smartphone, offered in two dynamic colours – Midnight Black and Sapphire Blue, boasts a ton of top-notch features available at unimaginable price on Amazon and Flipkart.